-Join David Ross for an in-depth discussion in this video Explore a script that automates picture taking, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Explore a script that automates picture taking, part of Raspberry Pi: Home Monitoring and Control.

 - What we're going to look at next…is a shell script that actually will allow us to…take a number of pictures.…And you should find this on your exercise files.…It's called take_pics, take underscore pics.…So what I've done is actually just brought it up…over here.…Now there's some things in this file that you should change…if you want.…There's other things you should not change.…Line 1 is one of those things you should not change.…If you change Line 1 it's not going to work.…But you can change other things.…